Dumisani21/LMS_UPDATE/README.md

 # wtc-lms Updater

 ## Introduction
 The wtc-lms Updater is a Python script designed to check the version of the wtc-lms program and update it if necessary.
-This script automates the process of checking for updates and ensures that the wtc-lms program is always up to date.
+This script automates the process of checking for updates and ensures that the wtc-lms program is always up to date and also this is only for linux.

 ## Features
 - Checks the current version of wtc-lms installed on the system.